DinoChiesa/Apigee-JWT-with-JWKS/README.md

 ## Bugs

-* the provisioning tool does not remove keys from the JWKS payload when they are rotated out.
-As a result, the JWKS payload grows without bound when you re-run provisionNewKeyPair.js .
+* The provisioning tool does not remove keys from the JWKS payload when they are rotated out.
+As a result, the JWKS payload grows without bound when you re-run provisionNewKeyPair.js.
+This could be accomplished by storing a date in the KVM that marks when each particular keypair was provisioned.
+The script could compare that data with "now", and then reap old private and public keys, and updating the JWKS appropriately, when the date is "old" (let's say, more than 1 or 2 months out of date).